-Unbound is an audiobook series featuring poetry, fiction, and nonfiction by Nova Scotian authors Maxine Tynes, Evelyn M. Richardson, Budge Wilson, and Rita Joe.
+Unbound is an audiobook series featuring poetry, fiction, and nonfiction by Nova Scotian authors.

-The series breathes new life into the works of these foundational authors, giving Nova Scotians (and the world) an opportunity to experience and explore them in a new format.
+The series breathes new life into the works of foundational and exceptional authors, giving Nova Scotians (and the world) an opportunity to experience and explore them in a new format.

-Produced in partnership with Neptune Theatre, Unbound audiobooks are performed by local actors and are currently available for purchase — individually or as a bundle — through the Neptune at Home streaming service.
+Produced in partnership with Neptune Theatre, Unbound audiobooks are performed by local actors and are now available for purchase both through the Neptune at Home streaming service and through the WFNS Gift Shop.

 Titles & Release Schedule